-Groupe Dziga Vertov was an radical artistic collective founded in 1968 by Godard himself, alongside fellow leftist thinkers and filmmakers such Jean-Pierre Gorin and Jean-Henri Roger.
+Groupe Dziga Vertov was a radical artistic collective founded in 1968 by Godard himself, alongside fellow leftist thinkers and filmmakers such as Jean-Pierre Gorin and Jean-Henri Roger.
 Together, they are credited with just nine feature-length films, though their influence lasts on the films the directors would make later in the 1970s.
-It took them time to found their footing (the group made a stuttering debut in 1969’s A Film Like Any Other ), but ultimately Groupe Dziga Vertov remains one of the most fascinating and oft-overlooked periods of Godard’s career, and one deserving of far more recognition.
+It took them time to find their footing (the group made a stuttering debut in 1969’s A Film Like Any Other ), but ultimately Groupe Dziga Vertov remains one of the most fascinating and oft-overlooked periods of Godard’s career and one deserving of far more recognition.

 Perhaps the reason why the films are so compelling is the same reason that they are inaccessible to a wider audience.
 The group primarily existed as a radical reimagining of all previous film language, rejecting the montage theory of Eisenstein, the capitalism apparatus of filmmaking, and the concept of sole directorial authorship.
-The closest they ever brushed with the mainstream was 1972’s Tout Va Bien, starring Jane Fonda and Yves Montand, but for all of that film’s Hollywood stars, colourful sets and moments of humour, it’s still an experimental work in relation to his of La Nouvelle Vague.
-Nevertheless, it holds its own as a thoroughly entertaining and compelling examination of workers rights, as the aforementioned couple are caught in the midst of a factory revolt.
+The closest they ever brushed with the mainstream was 1972’s Tout Va Bien, starring Jane Fonda and Yves Montand, but for all of that film’s Hollywood stars, colorful sets, and moments of humor, it’s still an experimental work in relation to his of La Nouvelle Vague.
+Nevertheless, it holds its own as a thoroughly entertaining and compelling examination of workers’ rights, as the aforementioned couple is caught in the midst of a factory revolt.

 Similar to Jean-Luc Godard: The 6 Best Federico Fellini Films

-Co-directed with Gorin, the film takes all but five seconds to begin deconstructing itself, as a pair of duelling voiceovers debate the merits of Fonda and Montand’s role in the production and the purpose of such a work in general.
-Fonda’s casting occupies a strange space in Tout Va Bien, though she plays her role of the American foreign correspondent to perfection the political and personal rifts that were developing between her and Godard are palpable throughout.
+Co-directed with Gorin, the film takes all but five seconds to begin deconstructing itself as a pair of dueling voiceovers debate the merits of Fonda and Montand’s role in the production and the purpose of such a work in general.
+Fonda’s casting occupies a strange space in Tout Va Bien; though she plays her role of the American foreign correspondent to perfection, the political and personal rifts that were developing between her and Godard are palpable throughout.
 For proof of this, one needn’t look further than Letter to Jane: An Investigation of a Still (released the same year), a scathing hour-long indictment of what Godard and Gorin, then Maoists, saw as faux-radicalism from one of Hollywood’s brightest stars — even when crossing wires with the mainstream, Godard remained firmly controversial and uncommercial.

 As watchable and fascinating as Tout Va Bien is, the magnum of opus of the movement is actually a more obscure film released two years prior — 1970’s Wind from the East (Le Vent d’est).
 It would be easy to call it Godard’s magnum opus too, but maybe not as he claims no directorial credit within the text itself.
 Instead, it is shared amongst his cast and crew, fitting for a film so steeped in a communal sense of rejection of norm, reflected in both the fictional strikes on screen and the creative process behind them.
 In no uncertain terms, Wind from the East represents a monumental step forward for the language of cinema, eschewing traditions of narrative storytelling and filmmaking in an attempt to reconstruct film grammar on the terms of the far-left ideology the group was founded upon.

-Sounds intellectually intimidating yes, but in essence the film is in fact a black comedy, in which Godard satirises the bourgeois student revolution, the capitalism overtaking the West and even himself in some spots, with one scene brandishing him a boring “intellectual”.
-Though Godard is often criticised by his detractors for arrogance and self-indulgence, here we see a more naked, pure and self-reflexive form of creation, changing and questioning the very medium that separates him and his political views from the audience he is trying to challenge, persuade and provoke.
+Sounds intellectually intimidating, yes, but in essence, the film is, in fact, a black comedy, in which Godard satirizes the bourgeois student revolution, the capitalism overtaking the West, and even himself in some spots, with one scene brandishing him a boring “intellectual”.
+Though Godard is often criticized by his detractors for arrogance and self-indulgence, here we see a more naked, pure, and self-reflexive form of creation, changing and questioning the very medium that separates him and his political views from the audience he is trying to challenge, persuade and provoke.
 It’s a film scarcely seen and often reviled by those who do, but it’s an interesting thought experiment to consider just where modern cinema could be had this radical revolution gained more popularity and influence.

-Whilst Letter to Jane was technically speaking the last film Groupe Dziga Vertov made together as a collective, their ethos and techniques were echoed in Godard films released later in the 1970s, often made with a similar set of collaborators.
-The best of these is undoubtedly Here and Elsewhere (Ici et ailleurs), co-directed with his partner Anne-Marie Miéville and Gorin in which, again, we see Godard exploring a political realm outside his own.
-This time, creating a visceral political reaction from juxtaposing images of consumerist French modernity with footage of the fedayeen initially shot by his former group, but reimagined and deconstructed by the critical eye of its creators.
+Whilst Letter to Jane was, technically speaking, the last film Groupe Dziga Vertov made together as a collective, their ethos and techniques were echoed in Godard films released later in the 1970s, often made with a similar set of collaborators.
+The best of these is undoubtedly Here and Elsewhere (Ici et ailleurs), co-directed with his partner Anne-Marie Miéville and Gorin, in which, again, we see Godard exploring a political realm outside his own.
+This time, creating a visceral political reaction by juxtaposing images of consumerist French modernity with footage of the fedayeen initially shot by his former group but reimagined and deconstructed by the critical eye of its creators.
 The effect of said juxtaposition is hardly subtle, but subtly has never been the way in which this particular filmmaker operates, and by showing such a blunt and overt contrast between the livelihoods of both parties.

-As always, they critique consumerist and capitalist society, but also look inwards, critiquing their own antics and philosophy earlier that decade, showing the cinematic deception often deployed by Godard and co. to propagate their political ideals.
-It’s a work which asks a lot of its viewer and of itself, but certainly worth a watch if one is to truly delve into the director’s transitional, video-based period of the late 1970s.
+As always, they critique consumerist and capitalist society but also look inwards, critiquing their own antics and philosophy earlier that decade, showing the cinematic deception often deployed by Godard and co. to propagate their political ideals.
+It’s a work that asks a lot of its viewers and of itself, but certainly worth a watch if one is to truly delve into the director’s transitional, video-based period of the late 1970s.